RomualdoCastro/getting-cleaninng/README.md

     std: Standard deviation
     meanFreq: Weighted average of the frequency components to obtain a mean frequency.

-The first two columns ar Trainers and Activity.
+The first two columns are the most important: Trainers and Activity.

 Column 1: Trainers